-ALL Newly admitted First Year Undergraduate students for Fall 2017 are restricted from using WEBREG unless authorized by an Academic Advisor.
+ALL Newly admitted First Year Undergraduate students for Spring 2019 are restricted from using WEBREG unless authorized by an Academic Advisor.
 See Academic Advisement information for details on arranging advisement with an Advisor.

 Once the Office of the Registrar receives this authorization, WEBREG access will be granted and Registration can be done through the WEBREG system.

 Furthermore, RU-N undergraduate students in the following categories will be restricted from WEBREG (Registration/Add/Drop) and must see an Academic Advisor for permission to register or change registration in-person.
-Students will then bring the signed Academic Advisement form to the Office of the Registrar to register for approved courses.
+Academic Advisors will be available to assist students register for courses.
+(Otherwise, if an Academic Advisor is not available to assist with registration, students may bring the signed Academic Advisement form to the Office of the Registrar to register for approved courses listed on the form.)

 - All Undergraduate NCAS, SPAA, SCJ and UC-N students with a cumulative average below 2.0.